mw-orcl/Move_Improve/lab000/content.md

 - Laptop or desktop computer
 - Web browser
 - Account access to Oracle Cloud Infrastructure
-  - Provided to you if instructor-led training, otherwise use your account
+  - The account is provided to you if it is instructor-led training, otherwise use your account

 ## Step 1 - Log in to Oracle Cloud ##